Life During Wartime (film): Plot

 The plot revolves around the Jordan sisters: Trish, Joy, and Helen.
 Joy has married Helen's former neighbor, Allen Mellencamp, who continues to struggle with his compulsion to make obscene phone calls.

 Trish has been raising her three children, Billy (now off at college), Timmy and Chloe.
-She has begun dating recently divorced Harvey Weiner, whom she hopes is normal.
+She has begun dating recently divorced Harvey Weiner, who she hopes is normal.
 Trish's ex-husband, Bill, has been released from prison after serving a sentence for child molestation, and heads to Florida to find out how his family, particularly his eldest son, are doing.
 He finds brief solace in a one-night stand with Jacqueline, a self-described "monster", as filled with loneliness and self-hatred as he is; however, she kicks him out the next morning when she catches him taking money from her purse.

 Trish's middle child, Timmy, is preparing for his bar mitzvah and trying to determine what it means to become a man.
 Trish has for years told Timmy and Chloe that Bill had died.
 Timmy is angered to find out that she lied to him.
 When he asks her about the mechanics of rape, Trish urges him to scream as soon as any man touches him.

 Meanwhile, Joy takes a break from Allen, and heads to Florida to spend time with Trish.
 She begins having visions of Andy, a former co-worker who had died by suicide shortly after dating her.
 She briefly goes to California to visit Helen, who has become a successful screenwriter, and calls her husband to leave a message that she is coming home.
 The audience sees that Allen has died by suicide.
 She returns to Florida to attend Timmy's bar mitzvah.